typelevel/algebra/README.md

 ## participants

+Anyone who wants to participate should feel free to send pull requests to this repo.
+The following people have push access:

-Oscar Boykin
+* Oscar Boykin
-Avi Bryant
+* Avi Bryant
-Lars Hupel
+* Lars Hupel
-Erik Osheim
+* Erik Osheim
-Tom Switzer
+* Tom Switzer